senimanjs/seniman/docs/changing-pages.md

 function NotFoundPage() { ... }
 ```

 Voila!
-We now have an application that renders different components depending on the page URL.
-There are details that we haven't covered yet, such as getting parameters from the URL -- you can take a look at a more complete multi-page app example in the [examples](https://github.com/senimanjs/seniman/tree/main/examples/simple-multi-page).
+We now have an application that renders different components depending on the URL, with links to navigate between them.

+Next, we'll take a look at styling our interface using CSS in Seniman [here](/docs/styling).